 Access your data on other devices

-If you have a 1Password account, your data is automatically backed up and available online.
+Your data is automatically backed up and available online in your 1Password account.
 Losing a device won’t affect that data, which means you never have to worry if your device is lost, stolen, or otherwise unusable.
 To access your data, install 1Password on another device and sign in to your account.

 Find your lost device or erase it